AkasK09/GHG_Prediction_Model/README.md

-# 🌍 Greenhouse Gas Emission Prediction - ML Models (Week 2)
+# 🌍 Greenhouse Gas Emission Prediction - ML Models

 This project focuses on building regression models to predict **Greenhouse Gas (GHG) Emission Factors** using supply chain data for US commodities from 2016.